thorin29/timelimit-server/Readme.md

 Option 1: Build (run ``sudo docker build -t timelimit-server .`` in this directory) and use a docker image
 Option 2: Install Node.JS (see below for detailed usage)

+To test it, open ``http://server/time``, it should show a timestamp

 ## Commands

 ### npm start